Plasticine

 Plasticine is a putty-like modelling material made from calcium salts, petroleum jelly and aliphatic acids.
-Though originally a brand name for the British version of the product, it is now applied generically in English as a product category to other formulations.
+Though originally a brand name for the British product, it was later used generically in English as a product category for other formulations.

 Plasticine is used for children's play and as a modelling medium for more formal or permanent structures.
-Because of its non-drying property, it is a material commonly chosen for stop-motion animation, including several Oscar-winning films by Nick Park.
+Because of its non-drying property, it is commonly chosen for stop motion animation, including several Academy Award-winning films by Nick Park.

 History

 Franz Kolb, owner of a pharmacy in Munich, Germany, invented an oil-based modelling clay in 1880.
 At the time, the city was a centre for the arts, and among Kolb's circle of friends were sculptors.
-They complained about how with the clay they were using for modelling, their sculptures would dry too fast and that — particularly in winter —, it was too difficult to work with.
-In order to commercialize his invention, he presented it to the Faber-Castell company in 1887, which had back then the name "Kunst-Modellierthon" (known as Plastilin), where it is still sold nowadays under the name "Münchner Künstler Plastilin" (Munich artists' Plastilin).
+They complained about how the clay they were using for modelling their sculptures would dry too fast and that, particularly in winter, it was too difficult to work with.
+In order to commercialize his invention, he presented it to the Faber-Castell company in 1887, which then used the name "Kunst-Modellierthon" (known as Plastilin), where it is still sold under the name "Münchner Künstler Plastilin" (Munich artists' Plastilin).
 In Italy, the product Pongo is also marketed as "plastilina" and shares the main attributes of Plasticine.

+Plasticine is approximately 65% bulking agent (principally gypsum), 10% petroleum jelly, 5% lime, 10% lanolin and 10% stearic acid.
+It cannot be hardened by firing, it melts when exposed to heat, and is flammable at higher temperatures.
+In France, it is made by Herbin, and marketed as Plastiline.
+In Spain, toy manufacturer Jovi markets a product also branded "Plastilina", made from vegetable matter which makes it lighter.
 Play-Doh, which is based on flour, salt and water, dries on exposure to air.
-In France, it is made by Herbin, and marketed as Plastiline.
-In Spain, toy manufacturer JOVI markets a product also branded "Plastilina", made from vegetable matter which makes it lighter.